Experienced Truck Accident Attorneys

 - Internal organ injuries.

-As part of our investigation, we will thoroughly review all of your medical records.
+As part of our investigation, our attorneys will thoroughly review all your medical records.
 We will also consult with medical experts and life-care planning specialists.
 We want to ensure that your medical expenses are fully covered and that you have the funds you will need to cover your medical treatment in the future.

 The truck driver may be responsible because the driver's negligence caused the accident.
-Common causes of truck accidents in West Virginia include:
+Common causes of truck accidents include:

 If a driver caused a crash while "on the clock," the trucking company can be held liable for the driver's negligence.
 This is called employer liability.
-However, the trucking company's own negligence could also be the cause of a crash.
+The trucking company's own negligence could also be the cause of a crash.
 Examples of trucking company negligence are:

 - Hiring unfit drivers due to inadequate background checks